Skip to content

 Pre-work

 The labs in the workshop are Jupyter notebooks.
 The notebooks can be run on your computer or remotely on the Google Colab service.
-Check out Running the Docling Notebooks section on how to setup the way you want to run the notebooks.

-Running the Docling Notebooks
+Running the Notebooks

-Running the Docling Notebooks Locally
+Running the Notebooks Locally

 It is recommended if you want to run the lab notebooks locally on your computer that you have: